Prior Knowledge Integration via LLM Encoding and Pseudo Event Regulation for Video Moment Retrieval: Introduction

 In a post-ChatGPT era, the inclination to utilize large language models (LLMs) arises naturally due to their success across various tasks.
 However, employing LLMs in MR/HD tasks proves to be challenging since our focus lies primarily on capturing fine-grained inter-frame salience, whereas LLMs excel in high-level semantic comprehension.
 In simpler terms, LLMs perform well in tasks such as captioning~\cite{radford2021learning} or grounding~\cite{koh2023grounding}, effectively describing the content of a video or image as a whole, but they lack the ability to compare the degree of semantic salience among individual frames.
 From a technical standpoint, most applications utilize LLMs as decoders, where visual representations are first converted into LLM-compatible tokens using models like Q-Former~\cite{li2023blip2}.
 These transformed representations are then integrated into the context for generating outputs.
 Unfortunately, neither the Q-Former nor the LLM models have been trained with frame-level salience information during this process.
 Furthermore, the LLM decoders output textual tokens which are discrete and determinate and thus less compatible to the continuous and comparative salience scores.
 This also makes the customization of the decoders or integrating MLPs for fine-grained decision making less feasible.

 In this paper, we tackle these limitations by utilizing LLM encoders instead of decoders.
 Through a feasibility study, we demonstrate that LLM encoders effectively refine inter-concept relations in multimodal embeddings, even when not trained on textual embeddings.
 We confirm that the refinement ability of LLM encoders can be transferred to other embeddings, such as BLIP~\cite{li2022blip} and T5~\cite{2020t5}, as long as the inter-concept similarities exhibited by these embeddings demonstrate similar patterns to CLIP embeddings (which serve as the original input for most LLMs).
-Based on these findings, we propose a general framework for applying LLM encoders in VMR.
-We showcase that LLM encoders can be inserted into the fusion module of existing VMR architectures.
-By doing this, the LLM encoder's ability for inter-concept refinement can help the model to have a comprehensive understanding of foreground concepts (e.g., \textit{persons, faces}) and background concepts (e.g., \textit{street, buildings}), to avoid the leaner to be misled by the visually dominant foreground concepts.
-This is especially important when those concepts are scattered over consecutive frames and the combination of their semantics cannot be identified without an inter-frame relation modeling.
-Furthermore, we introduce the use of pseudo-events, obtained through event detection techniques (e.g.,~\cite{shou2021generic}), as priors for the content distribution of videos.
-This approach guides the predicted moments to align with events rather than crossing unreasonable event boundaries, which can effectively avoid distractions from adjacent moments.
-The integrations of semantic refinement using LLM encoders and pseudo-event regulation are designed as plug-in components that can be incorporated into existing VMR methods constructed within the general framework.
-Through our experiments, we validate that these components can enhance the performance of five VMR frameworks: Moment-Detr~\cite{lei2021qvhighlights}, UniVTG~\cite{lin2023univtg}, QD-DETR~\cite{moon2023query}, CG-DETR~\cite{moon2023correlation}, and EaTR~\cite{Jang2023Knowing}.
+Key contributions are:\\ \textbf{General Framework Proposal}: We propose a general framework for integrating LLM encoders into VMR systems, enhancing their ability to analyze both foreground (\textit{e.g., persons, faces}) and background (\textit{e.g., streets, buildings}) concepts comprehensively.\\ \textbf{Integration into Fusion Module}: LLM encoders are incorporated into the fusion modules of existing VMR architectures, improving inter-concept refinement across frames.\\ \textbf{Pseudo-event Utilization}: We introduce pseudo-events, identified through event detection techniques.\\ \textbf{Plug-in Components}: The integration of semantic refinement and pseudo-event regulation is designed as modular components, easily added to existing VMR frameworks.
+We demonstrate improved performance across five established VMR frameworks, including Moment-Detr\cite{lei2021qvhighlights}, UniVTG~\cite{lin2023univtg}, QD-DETR~\cite{moon2023query}, CG-DETR~\cite{moon2023correlation}, and EaTR~\cite{Jang2023Knowing}.